 Prefabricated

-This climate-smart community recreational hub for the City of Burnaby showcases a hybrid mass timber and steel, signature warped-geometry, CLT design that cuts carbon by more than a third.
+This climate-smart community recreational hub for the City of Burnaby showcases a hybrid mass timber and steel, signature warped-geometry, cross-laminated timber (CLT) design that cuts carbon by more than a third.

 A climate-smart community centre built with future resilience in mind

-In response to the 2021-22 Burnaby Climate Action Plan Progress Report, the project is taking a holistic approach to sustainability, lowering carbon emissions from energy use, reducing the embodied energy of materials used for construction and increasing the community’s resiliency in the face of future temperature increase, drought, and intense rainfall.
+In response to the 2021-22 Burnaby climate action plan progress report (external link), the project is taking a holistic approach to sustainability, lowering carbon emissions from energy use, reducing the embodied energy of materials used for construction and increasing the community’s resiliency in the face of future temperature increase, drought and intense rainfall.

 A soaring, lightweight mass timber hybrid design